lowderchris/FRoDO/README.md

 - [X] Add script to compute statistics
 - [ ] Modify for the use of differing time scales
 - [ ] Add 3d plotting routines
+- [ ] Compute and store A through a data-prep routine